newjersey/navigator.business.nj.gov/web/roadmaps/tasks/fire-permit.md

 After you complete this step, you will have:
 - Zoning approval (if applicable)
-- Fire prevention and/or sign permits (if applicable)
+- Fire prevention and/or sign permits (required by the Deperatment of Consumer Affairs)
-- Certificate of Occupancy or Approval
+- Certificate of Occupancy or Approval (required by Deperatment of Consumer Affairs)